 NICHD-funded research on the care of preterm infants (those born before 37 weeks) has helped improve the standard of care for these tiny patients.
 In 1960, 26 of every 1,000 babies born in the United States died before their first birthday.
 By 2013, that rate had fallen to less than 6 per 1,000 babies.2 Some of the more significant findings include:

-- Synthetic lung surfactant—developed and tested by NICHD—increased survival rates for respiratory distress syndrome in premature infants from about 5 percent in the 1960s to around 95 percent today.3
+- Replacement lung surfactant, tested by NICHD, helped increase survival rates for respiratory distress syndrome in premature infants from about 5 percent in the 1960s to around 95 percent today.3

 - Progesterone, a naturally occurring hormone, reduced the rate of preterm birth.
 This finding led to FDA approval of a synthetic version of the hormone, called 17P, for preventing preterm birth among certain groups of high-risk women.4